 When Kelci Cox first arrived on campus, she faced a bigger transition than most.
 The Park Scholar came to Raleigh by way of Düsseldorf, Germany, where she had been attending high school.

-She quickly adjusted to life in North Carolina, sprawling grocery stores and all, and the welcoming Park Scholarship community made her move feel all the more seamless.
+She quickly adjusted to life in North Carolina, sprawling grocery stores and all, and the welcoming Park Scholarships community made her move feel all the more seamless.

 Cox is majoring in biological sciences with a concentration in integrative physiology and neurobiology.
 And her studies have led her to conduct undergraduate research with plants, nematodes, lemurs and more.